moelhewehy7/booksage/README.md

 - **Discover Similar Books**: By analyzing user preferences, the app suggests similar books, helping users discover new reads.
 - **Introduction Screen:** A welcoming introduction screen to guide users.
 It is shown only once using SharedPreferences.
 - **Dynamic Home Page**: The home page of the app makes two API requests to ensure that users have access to the latest and most relevant content.
+- **Categories in Search Page**: Users can now browse books by categories, enhancing the search experience and making it easier to find relevant content.
+- **Refresh Indicator**: Added a refresh indicator to the home page, allowing users to manually refresh the content for the latest updates.

 ### Technologies Used

 - **Flutter**: The app is built using the Flutter framework, allowing for a smooth and responsive user interface across different platforms.